nhpip/iex_history2/README.md

     ctrl^y    - Allows the currently displayed item to be modified.

-    ctrl^e    - Opens the currently displayed item in an editor.
+    ctrl^l    - Opens the currently displayed item in an editor.

     ctrl^[    - Reset navigation, returns to the prompt.
 ```
-NOTE: To use `ctrl^e` the environment variable EDITOR must be set to point to your editor:
+NOTE: To use `ctrl^l` the environment variable EDITOR must be set to point to your editor:
 ```
     export EDITOR="vim"
 ```